wavefrontHQ/docs/pages/doc/logging_faq.md

 {% include important.html content="Tanzu Observability Logs (Beta) is only enabled for selected customers.
 If you'd like to participate, contact [technical support](wavefront_support_feedback.html#support)."%}

+{% include tip.html content="This document is work in progress!" %}

 ## Don't See Logs When Drilling Down From a Chart?

 Did you right-click on a chart, click logs, and saw no data on the Log Browser?
 This can happen: